-8.6.11 Requirements of 8.6.1 - 8.6.5 and 8.6.9 are not applied to the shipborne barges.
-In such case, at least guard rails shall be provided.
+8.6.11 Requirements of 8.6.1 - 8.6.10 are not applied to the shipborne barges (lighters), barges and other non-self-propelled ships unmanned.

 8.7 HOISTING GEAR OF SHIPBORNE BARGES

 8.7.1 The elements of the hoisting gear of the shipborne barges to be lifted by the crane on board the barge carrier (lugs, eye plates, rings, shackles, grips, etc.) shall be designed to withstand the forces resulting from lifting the shipborne barge uniformly loaded with the specification cargo and gripped in two points diagonally positioned.
 Under these forces the stresses in the elements of the hoisting gear shall not exceed 0,7 times the upper yield stress of material.